 Using coconut sugar in desserts can be a great alternative in your baking.
 If you're on the road to using sweeteners like coconut sugar, than definetely try this recipe for coconut sugar brownies!
 The brownies are delicious and come out tasting gooey and rich just like a brownie should.

-If you're new to baking with coconut sugar, or just have a few questions than head over to this post on Baking With Coconut Sugar.
-Be sure to look through the comments for questions from other readers.
+If you're new to baking with coconut sugar, or just have a few questions than head over to this post on how to bake with coconut sugar.

 Ingredients